-- 8.2.1.
-The Committee will annually review the performance of the auditors and at the Committee's pleasure consider the continuation of or a change in the external auditors. - 8.2.2.
-Annually recommend the engagement of an external auditor to the Board; - 8.2.3.
-Recommend to the Board the terms of engagement for the external audit. - 8.2.4.
-Ensure the auditor will provide an opinion regarding the Financial Quality Indicators in the Superintendent's evaluation (Policy 12 Appendix) where feasible together with an opinion as to whether any deficiencies identified in the previous years audit report and management letter have been remediated to the satisfaction of the Auditor as part of the terms of engagement. - 8.2.5.
-Meet with the auditor before the audit is performed and when substantially complete.
-The second meeting shall be in part with the absence of any staff. - 8.2.6.
-Review the recommendations of the external audit, any significant problems encountered in performing the audit, and the contents of the Management Letter issued by the external auditor to the district, and administration's response to the recommendations. - 8.2.7.
-Follow up and report to the Board regarding the remediation of any identified deficiencies identified in the audit report or management letter. - 8.2.8.
-Recommend to the Board any unresolved significant issues between management and the external auditor that could affect the financial reporting or internal controls of the district. - 8.2.9.
-Review the district's unaudited thrice yearly financial variance reports with particular attention to the presentation of unusual or sensitive matters such as disclosure of significant non-recurring events, significant risks, changes in accounting principles, and estimates or reserves, and all significant variances between comparative reporting periods. - 8.2.10.
-Periodically review its own Terms of Reference, and make recommendations to the Board as required. - 8.2.11.
-Address any issues referred to the Committee by the Board. - 8.2.12.
-Report to the Board following each Committee meeting. - 8.3.
-Membership - 8.3.1.
-The Committee will be comprised of the Board Chair who shall serve as Committee Chair, and one other Trustee.
-Other members external to the District may be appointed by the Board. - 8.4.
-Meetings - 8.4.1.
-Meetings will be held at the call of the Chair.
+- 7.2.1 The Committee will annually review the performance of the auditors and consider the continuation or recommend a change in the external auditors to the Board.
+Review the terms of engagement for the external audit. - 7.2.2 Meet with the auditor before the audit is performed and when substantially complete.
+The meeting shall be in part with the absence of any members who are staff. - 7.2.3 Review the recommendations of the external audit, any significant problems encountered in performing the audit, and the contents of the Management Letter issued by the external auditor to the division, and administration's response to the recommendations. - 7.2.4 Follow up and report to the Board regarding the remediation of any identified deficiencies identified in the audit report or management letter. - 7.2.5 Provide a report to the Board any unresolved significant issues between management and the external auditor that could affect the financial reporting or internal controls of the division. - 7.2.6 Review the division's unaudited three times yearly financial variance reports with particular attention to the presentation of unusual or sensitive matters such as disclosure of significant non-recurring events, significant risks, changes in accounting principles, estimates or reserves, and all material variances between comparative reporting periods. - 7.2.7 Periodically review its own Terms of Reference, and make recommendations to the Board as required. - 7.2.8 Address any issues referred to the Committee by the Board. - 7.2.9 Provide minutes of their meetings to the Board following each Committee meeting.

+- 7.3.1 The Committee will be comprised of the Board Chair who shall serve as Committee Chair, two other Trustees, and two community members, who can support with financial and risk management oversight, and the Associate Superintendent of Business and Finance. - 7.3.2 External Members may serve up to two (2) consecutive terms of three (3) years on the Committee.
+In the event of an unfilled vacancy, or in order to provide transition and continuity, an External Member can be extended for one additional year.

+7.4.1 Meetings will be held at the call of the Chair.
 The Chair of the Committee, in consultation with the Superintendent or designate, will set the agenda for each meeting which will be circulated among the Committee Members.
-The chair shall endeavor to provide agendas and supporting materials to committee members one week in advance of the meeting. - 9.
-Ad Hoc Committees
+The chair shall endeavor to provide agendas and supporting materials to committee members one week in advance of the meeting.